zeroasterisk/HouseParty-elixir-libcluster-swarm-demo/README.md

 * Our processes will be started on any node, and messages will be sent to the *correct* node &amp; process, by [swarm](https://github.com/bitwalker/swarm)

+Just to be clear, there is no database nor cache - all state lives in GenServers (RAM).

+These processes live on several different physical machines, and automatically migrate between them without loosing state.

+This has been run with 500_000 running processes across 3 nodes / physical machines, and could easily go higher.

+**TODO verify above claims, provide metrics**

 ### The basic HouseParty API

 We add rooms and we can have people *walk into* rooms.